akc3n/akc3n.page/content/posts/banking-app-issues.md

 ### AuroraOSS is problematic

+- It doesn't fully work compared to sandboxed Google Play
-Apps can check if they were installed from the Play Store and can choose to refuse to work if they were not installed from the Play Store.
+- Apps can check if they were installed from the Play Store and can choose to refuse to work if they were not installed from the Play Store.

-Anonymous Logins may have negative consequence that people may not realize.
-Their [disclaimer](https://gitlab.com/AuroraOSS/AuroraStore/-/blob/master/DISCLAIMER.md#1-google-accounts) addresses this, however, inexperienced users may not read it or even know about it.

-Compared to Aurora Stores client, which is just a Play Store front end, the official Play Store client has a much more secure connection to the Play Store servers.

-_For example - It's not entirely out of scope for the potential of nefarious operators to reconfigure these shared account for malicious purposes.
-Although unknown of such cases, technically speaking, it could be realistically possible._

-The fact is that such aspects may be explained by straightforward logic, refusing to put your faith with ones lively hood savings in the face of uncertainty is not a risk to take lightly.
+- Doesn't verify Play Store signature metadata
+- Doesn't use a reduced CA set or pinning like the Play Store itself
+- i.e., downloaded apps are only secured by HTTPS with every WebPKI CA trusted (isn't very good)
+- May cause your [Google Account to be blocked/blacklisted](https://gitlab.com/AuroraOSS/AuroraStore/-/blob/master/DISCLAIMER.md#1-google-accounts)  by Google.
+- When using the anonymous mode login:
+- Installs the wrong variant of apps by default due to not searching or fetching apps based on device model
+- Shared google accounts, i.e., [Anonymous login mode are problematic](https://twitter.com/GrapheneOS/status/1661989816584511489) and gradually break
+- Anonymous account usage may have [negative](https://twitter.com/GrapheneOS/status/1716519096727064697) consequences
+- The apps downloaded and installed are obtained from the Play Store anyway and use users have the option of using a throwaway account with [Sandboxed Google Play](https://grapheneos.org/usage#sandboxed-google-play)

+Numerous apps from the Play Store rely on features like Play Asset Delivery, Play Feature Delivery, app/content licensing checks, in-app payments, and other functionalities unique to the Play Store.
+All these are compatible with the sandboxed Play Store.
+The dependency on these features by Play Store apps is steadily increasing

 ## Additional information